 Online learning policies

 The following policies apply to all students, regardless of which proctoring option they choose.
-All students must review and agree to the testing policies below before accessing their proctored exam.

 Students who require alternative testing services are encouraged to complete the following steps within the first two weeks of the semester, if possible.